Understanding a disorganized attachment style

 Sometimes, your partner will require some kind of therapeutic intervention to help them readjust their perceptions and behaviors to be more functional in a romantic relationship.
 However, it’s up to them to address the issue directly.
 Psychotherapy, attachment therapy, couples therapy and cognitive behavioral therapy have all been shown to have a profound impact on easing underlying attachment issues6.

-If you’ve recognized certain traits of a disorganized attachment style in yourself, or would like to find some ways to help you properly identify your attachment style and make positive daily changes to your behavior, here are some tips:
+If you’ve recognized certain traits of a disorganized attachment style in yourself, or would like to find some ways to help you properly identify your attachment style and make positive daily changes to your behavior, Dr. Lalitaa Suglani suggests: “Healing involves self-awareness, therapy and building secure connections where emotional safety and trust can develop over time.”
+She also gives the following advice to build healthier relationship patterns:

 As suggested above, sometimes these issues can only be properly tackled with a professional counselor, therapist or psychologist.